 YMCA has over 58 million members in 119 countries worldwide.
 Since it was established, YMCA has adapted to the changing needs of young people.

 Today it works with young men and women regardless of race, religion or culture.
-In every corner of the world, YMCA is helping young people to build a future.
+In every corner of the world, YMCA is helping young people to build a better future.